DOCUMENT TSC-2026/B71 · BLOG POST 71 · CONSUMER COMMERCE · REV. 01

 growing fast.

-Safety is one thing, opportunity is another, and the numbers say the opportunity is not slowing down.
-TikTok reported roughly 171,000 US small businesses on the platform, with US small and mid-sized business sales up about 70% year over year.
-TikTok Shop sits at roughly 18.2% of US social commerce today, with projections putting it near 24% by 2027.
+Safety is one question.
+Opportunity is another.
+The numbers say the opportunity has not stalled.
+According to TikTok's own figures, roughly 171,000 US small businesses were active on the platform, with US small and mid-sized business sales up roughly 70% year over year.
+TikTok Shop holds approximately 18.2% of US social commerce, with projections placing it near 24% by 2027.

 MetricFigureRead